 As a fellow, you would be required to work closely with an expert (mentor) from NOAA Fisheries who will serve on your academic committee.
 Your mentor may also provide access to research data sources and to working/laboratory space in a NOAA Fisheries research facility and/or research vessel, if appropriate.

-The award for each fellowship, contingent upon the availability of federal funds, will be in the form of a grant or cooperative agreement of $46,000 per year.
+The award for each fellowship, contingent upon the availability of federal funds.
 You must be a currently enrolled Ph.D. student in a U.S. university or college to apply, and you must be a U.S. citizen.

 Contact Research Coordinator Loretta Leist for application information.

-Successful candidates for the 2017 NOAA Coastal Management Fellowship program will benefit from on-the-job training for two years with a state coastal resource agency project.
+Successful candidates of this program will benefit from on-the-job training for two years with a state coastal resource agency project.

-Once materials are submitted, a letter of endorsement from the sponsoring Sea Grant program director, LaDon Swann, is needed in order to complete your application.
-An interview with Dr. Swann will be scheduled after applications are received.
+A letter of endorsement from the sponsoring Sea Grant program director (LaDon Swann in MS or AL) is needed in order to complete your application.
+An interview with Dr. Swann will be scheduled after your application materials are received.
+Students from states other than Mississippi or Alabama should contact their local Sea Grant program for alternate instructions.